shndrs/SHNDDateFormatter/README.md

 # SHNDDateFormatter

-actually this so simple:
+Actually this so simple:

-first you should build an object of what kinda format that you want, then use it wherever you want, in example i just printed it. 😊😊
+First you should build an object of what kinda format that you want, then use it wherever you want, in example i just printed it. 😊😊

 ```Swift